How to Use Fruits and Vegetables in Expressing Yourself

 1) Couch potato

-My cousin, Paul, has had a very bad time recently, so he has become a couch potato.
+My cousin, Paul, has had a terrible time recently, so he has become a couch potato.

 2) To dangle a carrot

 So, I need to invite him to participate in life—go out, meet new people, and try living again outside the four walls of his apartment.
 He needs to take part in any activity outside his home.
-With this expression, just imagine a goat, a horse, or a rabbit that wants a carrot.
+Just imagine a goat, a horse, or a rabbit that wants a carrot with this expression.
 So if I offer my pet horse or rabbit a carrot, it’s going to follow my carrot.

 To dangle a carrot means to offer a reward or something that he’d really like.

 Paul really liked the carrot that I dangled.
 So we went to a party, and we went bananas!